Constructive Feedback That Changes Behavior

 Constructive Feedback: The Medium You Use

-One other consideration is what medium you will use for the constructive feedback exchange.
-Ideally, you want a face-to-face meeting, in-person and private; just the two of you.
+Another consideration is what medium you will use for the constructive feedback discussion.
+Ideally, you want a face-to-face meeting, in-person and private, with just the two of you.
 In this day of cubicles and virtual teams, private meetings can be a luxury but you should try to make it happen.

 Conducting the constructive feedback session in writing via a memo or email is very stiff and legalistic.
 Lawyers like performance warnings to be documented.
 But written communication can set the wrong tone for building the kind of relationship you want with the team member.
-A phone call is less formal but the downside is the difficulty in packaging your message with the correct body language and facial expressions.
-Also, it’s difficult for you to “read” the team member’s reactions when words and tone of voice are the only feedback you get over the phone.
+A phone call is less formal but the downside is the difficulty in delivering your message with the correct body language and facial expressions.
+It’s also difficult for you to “read” the team member’s reactions when their words and tone of voice are the only feedback you get over the phone.
 A video meeting over the internet improves that situation but you need to ensure that both sides of the conversation are private.

-In the example situation with Pat, you might ask for the meeting on Monday and specify a place and time that will be private.
-You might also add that you won’t be available for email discussions this weekend; you want to talk on Monday.
+In the example situation with Pat, you might email him and ask for the meeting on Monday.
+Specify a place and time that will be private.
+You might also add that you won’t be available for email discussions this weekend; you want to talk in-person on Monday.
 Hopefully, that decreases the odds of an email exchange.

 Constructive Feedback: Content and Sequence